 The fan chart depicts the probability of various outcomes for GDP growth in the future.
 If economic circumstances identical to today's were to prevail on 100 occasions, the MPC's best collective judgement is that GDP growth over the subsequent three years would lie within the darkest central band on only 10 of those occasions.
 The fan chart is constructed so that outturns of GDP growth are also expected to lie within each pair of the lighter green areas on 10 occasions.
+Consequently, GDP growth is expected to lie somewhere within the entire fan chart on 90 out 0100 occasions.
 The bands widen as the time horizon is extended, indicating the increasing uncertainty about outcomes.
 See the box on pages 48-49 of the May 2002 Inflation Report for a fuller description of the fan chart and what it represents.
 The dashed line is drawn at the two-year point.

-Chart 5.2 The MPC's expectations for GDP growth based on market interest rate expectations^(a)
+Chart 5.2 The MPC's expectations for GDP growth based on market interest rate expectations(a)